nlnzcollservices/harvester_manager/Technical_notes.md

 At version `insta_harvesters_1`

-!todo put harvested videos in proper content structure for both harvesters !todo add in the comments/caption harvester - code exists [here] - needs blending in and structure agreed.
+!todo put harvested videos in proper content structure for both harvesters
+!todo add in the comments/caption harvester - code exists [here] - needs blending in and structure agreed.
 !todo needs a get_item method.

-`get_line(item)`
+`get_live(item)`

 Takes the the `item.url` and hands it to the `pyinstalive` tool in commandline via `subproc`